-Defending The Rights Of Central Florida Employees Who Have Been Victims Of FMLA Violations
+Defending The Rights Of Victims Of FMLA Violations

 Many workers find themselves in need of long-term time off from work for health reasons.
 A prime example can be in the case of pregnancy.
 Being pregnant and having to work at the same time or lose your job can be a difficult choice for many families.
 The good news is that Federal Law provides for extended time off from your job for pregnancy, for having a serious health condition, or the need to take care of a family member with a serious health condition.
 A serious health condition generally describes an illness, injury, impairment, or physical or mental condition that involves inpatient care in a hospital, hospice, or residential medical facility; or continuing treatment by a health care provider.

-The Family Medical Leave Act or FMLA allows eligible employees to take up to 12 weeks of leave from work in any 12-month period for treatment of pregnancy, for having a serious health condition, or the need to take case of a family member with a serious health condition.
-The FMLA also protects employees who take FMLA leave from retaliation for doing so.
+The Family Medical Leave Act or FMLA allows eligible employees to take up to 12 weeks of leave from work in any 12-month period for pregnancy, for adoption or fosterings, for having a serious health condition, or the need to take care of a family member with a serious health condition.
+The FMLA also protects employees who take FMLA leave from realiation for doing so.

 Experienced Orlando FMLA Violation Claims Attorney